fgasdia/LongwaveModePropagator.jl/docs/src/wavefieldintegration.md

 end
 ```

-A quick plot to ensure none of the methods have problems.
+A quick plot to ensure none of the methods have problems:

 ```@example wavefields
 day_e1s = [getindex.(e, 1) for e in day_es]